apurvabanka/Docus/docs/exampledoc4.md

 ---
 id: doc4
-title: Other Document
+title: GET Request
 ---

-this is another document
+In order to get data this endpoint is used which provides the data in the DB.